magnum-af/magnum.af/README.md

 * Convenient abstraction of GPU-hardware
 * Both used in the API and internally
 * Hardware-neutral with support for CUDA, OpenCL and CPU backends
-    * Provides a common container for all backend
+    * Provides a common container for all backends
     * Runs on both Nvidia(R) and AMD(R) devices as well as on any x86 CPU
-    * Backends can be set at startup
+    * Backends can be chosen at startup

 # Publications
 Working on **magnum.af** led to the following publications: